Acherontas/Helper_Addition_Table/README.md

 The main table can be used with a little modification for an other purpose.

-Its not a code.
+//Its not a code.
-And u will not see a code based app for these staff in here.
+//And u will not see a code based app for these staff in here. i Add a code but need some fix
 U can stole it but afterward u will have to pay.

 Just like a silent behaviour applied anti-stolen